Kemui52/Carma2Freeride/Readme.md

 ## Installation Tips

 The files line up with the game directory, but the text files in the data folder won't be acknowledged by the game unless you remove the two ``Data.TWT`` files.
-Those are archives, though, so you must extract their contents to the data folder or get them from the Vanilla C2 Mini-Pack.
+Those are archives, though, so you must first extract their contents to the data folder or get them from the Vanilla C2 Mini-Pack.

 This is set up like a manual installation, so you are encouraged to read the Readme in each directory to get a quick summary on what each file does and what it relies on.
 For example, my ``RACES.TXT`` is linked with a heavily rearranged ``POWERUP.TXT`` to restrict the available powerups to a select few that I'm interested in.
 If you want the powerups unchanged, you will need to modify some lines in ``RACES.TXT`` and refrain from installing the ``POWERUP.TXT``.